-According to the strategy document, ATHEXCSD performs a SWOT analysis (strengths, weaknesses, opportunities, threats) to form a view of financial vulnerabilities and opportunities and consider its position amongst its European peers.
+In the strategy document, ATHEXCSD performs a SWOT analysis (strengths, weaknesses, opportunities, threats) to form a view of financial vulnerabilities and opportunities and consider its position amongst its European peers.

 The CSD is also open and responsive towards its participants.
 It seeks feedback from participants via several channels and especially in the form of consultations.
-In addition, ATHEXCSD conducts annual checks of the participants (mainly through questionnaires) to ensure continuous compliance with its Rulebook.
+In addition, ATHEXCSD annually send questionnaires to participants to ensure continuous compliance with its Rulebook.